Abhijay-W/Flash-Cards/README.md

 - SAT
 - IELTS or TOEFL

+require extensive vocabulary.
-require extensive vocabulary, flash cards can be used as an supplement.
+Used correctly, flash cards can be an integral companion to a more structured study guide.

 ------------